 It was in 1930 that entrepreneurs’ popularity was restored when Joseph Schumpeter described entrepreneurs are innovative heroes.
 He described entrepreneurs as the elementary source of induction of innovation into business cycles, without which businesses may suffer from stagnancy and monotony.
 He explained the phenomenon of ‘creative destruction’ which was a consequence of entrepreneurial efforts that disturbed the economic and corporate equilibrium, eventually leading to the emergence of new industries and the redundancy of the older ones.

-Modern Definition of ‘Entrepreneur’
+Modern definition of ‘entrepreneur’

 Later, Frank Knight delved the concept that entailed the term entrepreneur and modified Cantillon’s definition, elaborating on the concepts of related risk and profit factors.
 Eventually, it was in 1970, that Nobel Laureate Theodore W. Schultz’s explanation of entrepreneurs gave a final shape to the definition of entrepreneur.
-He described entrepreneurs as all individuals who took an initiative, assuming all the related risks and profits and established a productive machinery to meet consumer demands6.
+He described entrepreneurs as all individuals who took an initiative, assuming all the related risks and profits and established a productive machinery to meet consumer demands.

 Today, entrepreneurs are recognised as the elementary participants of the market economy who keeps it running and contribute significantly towards its progress.
 They innovate and lay down the basis of business and industrial development, encouraging and propagating economic activity.
 Trends show that economies of various nations have flourished as a result of entrepreneurial initiatives.